jbbjr/Spotify-EDA-and-Clustering/README.md

 This is just a simplified explanation of what is actually going on.
 Feel free to dig into [``add_columns.ipynb``](https://github.com/jbblancojr/Spotify_EDA_and_Clustering/blob/main/add_columns.ipynb) and [``get_playlist.ipynb``](https://github.com/jbblancojr/Spotify_EDA_and_Clustering/blob/main/get_playlist.ipynb) to see what is actually required to complete this task.

 ## Dataset
 After the API work is finished, we merge it with the existing Kaggle dataset and we're ready to get going.
+Due to the nature of JSON objects, our dataset is semi-structured in nature and will require a fair amount of cleaning and transformations to derive any meaningful insights.
+In the [Jupyter Notebook](https://github.com/jbblancojr/Spotify_EDA_and_Clustering/blob/main/A01_Decoding_the_Secret_to_Popularity_Spotify.ipynb), you'll find an extensive dive into the dataset and the necesary steps it took to do so, but I'll spare the details here.

 ## EDA Main Findings
+There is a lot of summarization and distributions in the first half of the notebook to better understand individual varibles within the dataset.
+The true analysis starts in the latter half.

+### Key Variables of Interest (Restating the Business Problem)
+Referring back to the Business Problem, we want to try and figure out what variables in the dataset are driving ``Track Popularity``.
+When we pulled the track object from the Spotify API, we got a bunch of other useful

 ## Clustering